spdk/spdk/doc/accel_fw.md

 Leveraging kernel space driver: The DSA devices are managed by kernel space drivers.
 And the Work queues inside the DSA device can be shared among different processes.
-Naturally, it can be used in cloud native scenerio.
+Naturally, it can be used in cloud native scenario.
 The drawback of this usage is the kernel dependency, i.e., idxd driver must be supported and loaded in the kernel.